kristian-lange-tw/JATOS_docs/docs/Write_your_study/Write-your-own-Study-Basics-and-Beyond.md

 If you have an empty study you want to add a component.
 A component corresponds to a webpage defined by an HTML file.
 A study can have more than one component - this is actually a strength of JATOS: e.g. one can combine different experiments into one, or easily add an survey to an existing experiment.

-To add a component go to your study and click on Components -> New.
+To add a component go to your study and click on <Hl>Components</Hl> -> <Hl>New</Hl>.

 ![New Component](/img/Screenshot_new-component_371.png)

-Then in the following form you define the component's properties: enter the component's title and most importantly its 'HTML file path'.
+Then in the following form you define the component's properties: enter the component's title and most importantly its <Hl>HTML file path</Hl>.
 This is the path to the HTML file that starts this component.

 ![New Component](/img/Screenshot_new-component-properites.png)